dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The boundary was very clean and highly decoupled.
 Very short packets of data were exchanged between the SAC and COLT.
 These packets were a very simple form of DSL, representing primitive commands like「DIAL XXXX」or「MEASURE.」

 The M365 was loaded from tape.
-Those tape drives were expensive and weren’t very reliable—especially in the industrial environment of a telephone central office.
+Those tape drives were expensive and weren't very reliable—especially in the industrial environment of a telephone central office.
 Also, the M365 was an expensive machine relative to the rest of

 340